 Postural assessment, Part Two: Deviation for sense of and actual alignment

-Introduction: Accurate sensing of the body position in space is important for safe and mechanically effective interaction with the
+Introduction: Accurate sensing of the body position in space is important for safe and mechanically effective interaction with

-may influence the accuracy of postural repositioning during participation in activities of daily life.
+alignment, which may influence the accuracy of postural repositioning during participation in activities of daily life.

 Objectives: The aim of this quantitative descriptive study was to investigate the difference between sense and actual postural

-alignment during sitting and standing positions, with the anatomical landmarks as reference points for measurement from anterior and
+alignment during sitting and standing positions, with the anatomical landmarks as reference points for measurement from anterior and lateral views.

-Methods: Ten health care clinics in the Free State towns of Botshabelo and Thaba N'chu, were randomly selected and 95 patients
+Methods: Ten health care clinics in the Free State towns of Botshabelo and Thaba N'chu, were randomly selected and 95

-(c) assessment of sensed postural alignment.
-Assessment of actual postural alignment was done by using the Photographic Method of
+postural alignment, and (c) assessment of sensed postural alignment.
+Assessment of actual postural alignment was done by

-Postural Assessment (P-MPA), during which the actual (real) distance on photos was established by calculating the ratio of measured/
+using the Photographic Method of Postural Assessment (P-MPA), during which the actual (real) distance on photos was

-real distance x distance from plumb line for each photo.
-A clinical significant difference from the reference point as measured on the
+established by calculating the ratio of measures/real distance x distance from plumb line for each photo.
+A clinical significant

-photo was set at 10mm.
-The sense and actual deviation, for sitting and standing were compared by means of 95% confidence intervals
+difference from the reference point as measured on the photo was set at 10mm.
+The sense and actual deviation, for sitting and standing were compared by means of 95% confidence intervals for median differences.

-Results: Results show statistical and clinically significant differences for sense and actual deviations from the plumb line for lateral
+Results: Results show statistical and clinically significant differences for sense and actual deviations from the plumb line for

-nose landmark in anterior view, results show no other statistical or clinical significant differences for anterior sitting or standing.
+difference at the nose landmark in anterior view, results show no other statistical or clinical significant differences for anterior sitting or standing.

-Recommendations: The authors recommend that follow up studies investigate postural repositioning during motion and in addition
+Recommendations: The authors recommend that follow up studies investigate postural repositioning during motion and in

-to speed and direction, also test the degree to which discrepancy between sense and actual values occurs.
+addition to speed and direction, also test the degree to which discrepancy between sense and actual values occurs.

-Conclusion: Increased awareness by health care professionals and educators of the discrepancy between sensed and actual postural
+Conclusion: Increased awareness by health care professionals and educators of the discrepancy between sensed and actual

 Downloads